Nathan Coulter-Nile: Indian Premier League

 At the player auction prior to the 2013 season of the Indian Premier League, Coulter-Nile was sold to the Mumbai Indians for US$450,000.
 Although his reserve price had been $100,000, Mumbai and the Rajasthan Royals (owned by Nita Ambani and Shilpa Shetty, respectively) engaged in a bidding war which eventually raised his price to its final figure.
 Coulter-Nile played his only match for team in May 2013, against Kings XI Punjab at the HPCA Stadium in Dharamshala.
 On debut, he took 1/29 from four overs bowling, and scored nine runs from six balls while batting, with the Indians losing by 50 runs.
 At the 2014 IPL auction, he was bought by Delhi Daredevils for Rs.
 4.25 crores (approximately A$750,000).
 In February 2017, he was bought by the Kolkata Knight Riders team for the 2017 Indian Premier League for 3.5 crores.
 He was named in the IPL XI of the tournament in 2017 by Cricbuzz.
 In January 2018, he was bought by Royal Challengers Bangalore for Rs.
 2.2 crores.
 He was released by the Royal Challengers Bangalore ahead of the 2020 IPL auction.

 In the 2020 IPL auction, he was bought by the Mumbai Indians ahead of the 2020 Indian Premier League.
 In February 2022, he was bought by the Rajasthan Royals for his base price ₹2 Cr in the Mega auction for the 2022 Indian Premier League tournament.

+Cowaramup Bulls

+He currently plays in the Busselton-Margaret River Cricket Association for the Cowaramup Bulls.